Kafr Bir'im: Israeli rule

 The leader of Melkite Greek Catholics in Israel, Archbishop Georgios Hakim, alerted the Vatican and other church authorities, and the Israeli government offered the villagers compensation.
 Archbishop Hakim accepted compensation for the land belonging to the village church.

 In the summer of 1972, the villagers of Kafr Bir'im and Iqrit went back to repair their churches and refused to leave.
 Their action was supported by archbishop Hakim's successor, Archbishop Joseph Raya.
 The police removed them by force.
 The government barred the return of the villagers so as not to create a precedent.
 In August 1972, a large group of Israeli Jews went to Kafr Bir'im and Iqrit to show solidarity with the villagers.
 Several thousand turned out for a demonstration in Jerusalem.
 The Israeli authorities said most of the inhabitants of the village had received compensation for their losses, but the villagers said they had only been compensated for small portions of their holdings.
 In 1972, the government rescinded all "closed regions" laws in the country, but then reinstated these laws for the two villages Kafr Bir'im and Iqrit.

 This was met with criticism by the opposition parties.
 In the 1977 election campaign Menachem Begin, then leader of the right-wing Likud party, promised the villagers that they could return home if he was elected.
 This promise became a great embarrassment to him after he had won, and a decision on the issue was postponed as long as possible.
 It was left to his agriculture minister to reveal to the public that a special cabinet committee had decided that the villagers of Kafr Bir'im and Iqrit would not be allowed to return.

+Families displaced from Bir'im to nearby areas return to the village ruins to celebrate holidays and special events at the village church, as well as pick fruit and forage from the remaining gardens.
+Summer camps (called "roots and belonging") for children of the displaced families began in the 1970's and were held annually from the mid-80's onward, and served as a model for other internally displaced Palestinian communities.